HackYourFuture-CPH/JavaScript/javascript1/week4/homework.md

 - `What is on my todo?` - should respond with the todos.
 Fx you have 2 todos - fishing and singing in the shower
 - `What day is it today?` - Should respond with the date in a human readable format.
 E.g. if today is 30/8/2019 then it should respond with 30. of August 2019
 - Should be able to do simple math. fx `what is 3 + 3` should respond with 6.
 Or `what is 4 * 12` should respond with 48
-- `My favorite dish is lasagne` - should save the user's favorite dish as lasagne.
-- `What is my favorite dish` - should respond with the favorite dish
 - `Set a timer for 4 minutes` - Should respond with "Timer set for 4 minutes".
 When 4 minutes is up: "Timer done".
 How do we set a timer in js?
 Google is your friend here!
-- `Add Bike ride the 3/5/2019 to my calendar` - Should respond with "Bike ride added to your calendar".
-Should add an event represented by an object with keys `name` and `date` to an array of events.
-- `What am I doing this week?` - should respond with the events for that week.
-Fx "This week you have 1 event: Bike ride the 3. of May 2019"
 - Add one or more command to your voice assistant

 Here is an example of usage: